-After class, I talked to Emma.
-She loved the class and wished to come to dance every week.
+After class I talked to Emma, who loved the class and wished to come to dance every week.
 Therefore she asked me what she needed to start taking classes.
 I get that question a lot, so I decided to make a list.
 And since you have started to read this, I bet I can give you some tips.
 Afterward, you can have everything you need to optimally take your balletclass.

 1. Ballet shoes

 These shoes are made out of leather or synthetic fiber.
 Keep in mind, that the numbers on the bottom of the ballet shoes do not correspond with the numbers under your regular street shoes.
 So ask for assistance in the shop when you are going to buy the shoes.